Skip to content

-The Editor is the main place in Crowdin Enterprise where project members can suggest, vote, and approve translations online.
-It can be viewed in Comfortable, Side-by-Side, or Multilingual mode.
-The Comfortable mode is enabled by default.
+The Editor is the main place in Crowdin Enterprise where project members can work on translations.
+It allows users to suggest, vote on, review, and approve translations online.

 Using the Main menu in the upper-left corner, you can switch between files for translation, change translation languages, contact a manager, change the view, and access help materials.